jenkinsci/datadog-plugin/README.md

 def apiKey = new DatadogTextApiKey(Secret.fromString('<YOUR_API_KEY>')) // or `new DatadogCredentialsApiKey('<YOUR_CREDENTIALS_ID>')`
 datadog.datadogClientConfiguration = new DatadogApiConfiguration(site, apiKey)

-datadog.collectBuildLogs = true // if you want to collect logs datadog.enableCiVisibility = true // if you want to enable CI Visibility
+datadog.datadogAppHostname = 'app.datadoghq.com' // the name of the host that you use to access Datadog UI datadog.collectBuildLogs = true // if you want to collect logs datadog.enableCiVisibility = true // if you want to enable CI Visibility